Dr Bernadette Hyland-Wood

 Experience

-Bernadette founded four tech startups in Australia and the U.S. and was the professional CEO of a semantic technology spin-out from MIT.
-She oversaw the development of a pioneering standards-based highly scalable graph database and visualization platform.
-She has been involved in Open Source Software (OSS) projects and data standards (W3C) for two decades.
+Bernadette founded several digital platform startups in Australia and the U.S. She oversaw the development of a pioneering standards-based scalable graph database and visualization platform.
+For two decades, she has been involved in Open Source Software (OSS) projects and data standards (W3C).
 In 1997, she is one of ten co-founders of Women in Technology (WiT), Australia’s largest professional networking organization supporting women in digital technologies and scientific research.

 Publications